mgboateng/eloquent-slug/README.md

 }
 ```
 The `protected $slugSettings` array sets
-- The source key which indicate to field to be used as source for making slugs
+- The source key which indicate the field to be used as source for making slugs
-- The destination key which specifies to field to store generated slugs
+- The destination key which specifies the field to store generated slugs
 - The seperator key specifies the seperator to use when generating slugs. eg. '-', '_'

 When you are creating a model with a settings as: